Topological Criteria for Hypothesis Testing with Finite-Precision Measurements: Abstract

 \section{Abstract}

 We establish topological necessary and sufficient conditions under which a pair of statistical hypotheses can be consistently distinguished when i.i.d.\ observations are recorded only to finite precision.
-Requiring the test’s decision regions to be open in the sample-space topology to accommodate finite-precision data, we show that a pair of null- and alternative hypotheses $H_0$ and $H_1$ admits a consistent test if and only if they are $F_\sigma$ in the weak topology on the space of probability measures $W := H_0\cup H_1$.
-Additionally, the hypotheses admit uniform error control under $H_0$ and/or $H_1$ if and only if $H_0$ and/or $H_1$ are closed in $W$.
-Under compactness assumptions, uniform consistency is characterised by $H_0$ and $H_1$ having disjoint closures in the ambient space of probability measures.
-These criteria imply that --- without regularity assumptions --- conditional independence is not consistently testable.
-We introduce a Lipschitz-continuity assumption on the family of conditional distributions under which we recover testability of conditional independence with uniform error control under the null, with testable smoothness constraints.
+To accommodate finite-precision data, we introduce \emph{finite-precision tests}: tests whose decision regions are open in the sample-space topology.
+We first show that, both for classical and finite-precision tests, the existence of such tests with finite-sample error control, asymptotic error control, or uniform convergence of the errors are all equivalent.
+A pair of null- and alternative hypotheses $H_0$ and $H_1$ admits a consistent finite-precision test if and only if both are $F_\sigma$ in the weak topology on the space of probability measures $W := H_0\cup H_1$.
+The hypotheses admit uniform error control under $H_i$ if and only if $H_i$ is closed in $W$, and admit uniformly consistent testing with \emph{bounded} precision under metric separation of $H_0$ and $H_1$.
+These criteria imply that, without regularity assumptions, conditional independence is not consistently testable from finite-precision data when the conditioning space has no isolated points --- strengthening existing impossibility results to Polish sample spaces and showing that even pointwise consistency cannot be obtained.
+We introduce an equicontinuity assumption on the family of conditional distributions under which we recover consistent finite-precision testability of conditional independence with uniform error control under the null, provided sample spaces are Polish and the conditioning space is locally compact.
+The equicontinuity assumption is itself a finite-precision-testable hypothesis, so the resulting test for conditional independence is, in a precise sense, assumption-free.